Generator battery failure – Why?

 Generator Battery failure does happen.
 No Battery = No Start !!

-Power Continuity explains how this can be avoided, with careful planned Generator maintenance and by following these simple steps.
+In this paragraph we discuss how this can be avoided by following these simple steps.

 The optimum battery performance is achieved if the battery operational ambient temperature is constantly between 19ºC and 22ºC and you keep the battery terminals clean and greased

 Below 19ºC or much lower and batteries will under perform placing a strain on the battery.

 Above 22ºC will increase the battery capacity unnecessarily and dramatically reduces battery life.

 Causes of overheating

 High battery temperatures happen when the ambient temperature of battery storage environment is constantly above 22C for long periods.
 For instance during a HOT summer.
 Long periods of generator running at capacity will also have the same effect.
 If the ambient remains constantly above 22C then this adversely effects the chemical structure of the batteries, causing the internal heat generated by the batteries to rise, so give off additional heat.
 This causes the situation to get worse and is a vicious circle, “thermal runaway”.

 When batteries charge, they give off some heat , so never be surprised if your generator batteries are warm to the touch.
 The onboard battery charger will kick from time to time to keep them fully charged.
 On the other hand if they are ‘HOT to the touch’, they need replacing as they’re almost at END of LIFE.
 Be warned !